Q-Uniform

-Developed for IBM's Quantum Jam, Q-Uniform addresses the nuances of privacy, ownership under the lens of post-humanist aesthetics.
-Quantum Cryptography is utilized to encrypt facial features of an individual, which is then translated and laser engraved onto textile.COLLABORATORS
+Developed for IBM's Quantum Jam, Q-Uniform addresses the blurring boundaries of privacy and personal identity under the lens of post-humanist aesthetics.
+Quantum Cryptography is utilized to encrypt facial features of an individual, which is then translated and laser engraved onto textile.

 Firas Zedan, Ishraq Ashtarian, Rama Deshpande